lime-rt/lime/doc/usermanual.rst

 The initial LIME code was written by Christian Brinch between 2006 and 2010, with version 1.0 appearing in early 2010.
-LIME derives from the radiation transfer code RATRAN developed by Michiel R.  Hogerheijde and Floris van der Tak (Hogerhijde & van der Tak, 2000), although after several rewrites, the shared codebase is very small.
+LIME derives from the radiation transfer code RATRAN developed by Michiel R. Hogerheijde and Floris van der Tak (Hogerheijde & van der Tak, 2000), although after several rewrites, the shared codebase is very small.
 The photon transport method is a direct implementation of the SimpleX algorithm (Ritzerveld & Icke, 2006).

 Subsequent to the creation of the package by Christian Brinch, contributors to LIME have included:

+- Marc Evans
 - Tuomas Lunttila
 - Sébastien Maret
 - Marco Padovani